-Home Business What is the difference between a line of credit and a working capital loan?
+Home Fiscal What is the difference between a line of credit and a working capital loan?

 What is the difference between a line of credit and a working capital loan?